uncms-dev/uncms/docs/walkthrough.md

 * A title and slug
 * Online/offline controls (enforced by the manager)
-* OpenGraph and Twitter card fields.
+* SEO fields like meta descriptions and a title override
-* SEO fields like meta descriptions and a title override.
+* OpenGraph fields

 On to `ImageRefField`.
 You can read about the [media app](media-app.md) later on, but the short version is: it's a model wrapper around Django's `FileField`.